x

 Before giving way to Mitch Trubisky with 9:58 left in the game, Allen threw for four touchdowns while completing 23 of 30 passes for 263 yards with no interceptions.
 Allen also led the Bills with 44 rushing yards on six carries, an average of 7.3 yards per run.
 His longest covered 13 yards.

-Through their first two games of the season, Jaguars had shown a tendency to play man-to-man coverage, relying on their defensive front and blitzing to generate pressure.
+Through their first two games of the season, the Jaguars had shown a tendency to play man-to-man coverage, relying on their defensive front and blitzing to generate pressure.
 That gave offensive coordinator Joe Brady and Josh Allen a big green light to attack through the air.

 “This week, we knew we were gonna have to throw it,” Allen said.
 “They played us a lot of man.”